adamvlasak/ansible-pi/README.md

 Example vars file assumes you connected Raspberry PI to your router running on `192.168.1.1`.

-> It is required to set this Raspberry PI pi as primary and secondary
+> Once your Raspberry PI is configured you can turn off DHCP server
-> DNS server in your DHCP settings on your router so that all your
+> on your router.
-> devices will get `0.0.0.0` as DNS reply for blocked domains and will
-> see domain specified in `vars.yml` file.

 ## Provisioning